 - pattern is of an increased number of tortuous vessels that penetrate myometrium

-A "Venetian blind" appearance may be seen as a combination of the aforementioned features: heterogeneous 1,2, coarsened echotexture of the myometrium, and acoustic shadowing where endometrial tissues cause a hyperplastic reaction.
+A "Venetian blind" appearance (linear striations, parallel shadowing) may be seen as a combination of the aforementioned features: heterogeneous 1,2, coarsened echotexture of the myometrium, and acoustic shadowing where endometrial tissues cause a hyperplastic reaction.
 The combination of this heterogeneity and the subendometrial echogenic nodular and linear striations is not dissimilar to the appearance of chronic liver parenchymal disease - hence, “cirrhosis of the uterus.”

 May show diverticula extending into the myometrium 3.

-Pelvic MRI is the modality of choice to diagnose and characterise adenomyosis, and T2-weighted images (sagittal and axial) are most useful.
+Pelvic MRI is the modality of choice to diagnose and characterize adenomyosis, and T2-weighted images (sagittal and axial) are most useful.
 MRI has a sensitivity of 78-88% and a specificity of 67-93% 7.

 The most easily recognised feature is thickening of the junctional zone of the uterus to more than 12 mm, either diffusely or focally (normal junctional zone thickness is up to ~5 mm) 5.

-- foci of high T1 signal are often seen, indicating menstrual haemorrhage into the ectopic endometrial tissues 7
+- foci of high T1 signal are often seen, indicating menstrual hemorrhage into the ectopic endometrial tissues 7

 - typically a region of adenomyosis appears as an ill-defined ovoid/diffuse region of thickening, often with small high T2 signal regions representing small areas of cystic change